Cinema of Palestine

-Cinema of Palestine is relatively young in comparison to Arab cinema as a whole.
-Palestinian films are not exclusively produced in Arabic and some are even produced in English and French.
-Elia Suleiman has emerged as one of the most notable working Palestinian directors.
+Cinema of Palestine refers to films made in Palestine and/or by Palestinian filmmakers.
+Palestinian films are not exclusively produced in Arabic and some are produced in English and French.

 History

-The first period: The beginning, 1935–48
+The first period: The beginning, 1935–1948

-The first Palestinian film to be made is generally believed to be a documentary on King Ibn Saud of Saudi Arabia's visit in 1935 to Palestine, made by Ibrahim Hassan Sirhan (or Serhan), based in Jaffa.
-Sirhan followed the King and around Palestine, "from Lod to Jaffa and from Jaffa to Tel Aviv".
+The first Palestinian film to be made is generally believed to be a documentary on King Ibn Saud of Saudi Arabia's visit in 1935 to Mandatory Palestine, made by Ibrahim Hassan Sirhan (or Serhan), based in Jaffa.
+Sirhan followed the King and around Mandatory Palestine, "from Lod to Jaffa and from Jaffa to Tel Aviv".
 The result was a silent movie that was presented at the Nabi Rubin festivals.
 Following this documentary, Sirhan joined Jamal al-Asphar to produce a 45-minute film called The Realized Dreams, aiming to "promote the orphans' cause".
 Sirhan and al-Asphar also produced a documentary about Ahmad Hilmi Pasha, a member of the Higher Arab Commission.
 In 1945 Sirhan established the Arab Film Company with Ahmad Hilmi al-Kilani.
 The company launched the feature film Holiday Eve, which was followed by preparations for the next film A Storm at Home.
 The films themselves were lost in 1948, when Sirhan had to flee Jaffa after the town was bombarded.

-The second period: The epoch of silence, 1948–67
+The second period: The epoch of silence, 1948–1967

-The 1948 Palestinian exodus (known in Arabic as the Nakba) had a devastating effect on Palestinian society, including its nascent film industry.
+The 1948 Palestinian expulsion and flight (known in Arabic as the Nakba) had a devastating effect on Palestinian society, including its nascent film industry.
 Cinematic endeavours, requiring infrastructure, professional crews, and finance, nearly ceased for two decades.
 Individual Palestinian participated in the film-production of neighbouring countries.
 It is reported that Sirhan was involved with the production of the first Jordanian feature film, The Struggle in Jarash (1957), and another Palestinian, Abdallah Ka'wash, directed the second Jordanian feature film, My Homeland, My Love, in 1964.

-The third period: Cinema in exile, 1968–82
+The third period: Cinema in exile, 1968–1982

 After 1967, Palestinian cinema found itself under the auspices of the PLO, funded by Fatah and other Palestinian organisations like PFLP and DFLP.
 More than 60 films were made in this period, mostly documentaries.
 The first film festival dedicated to Palestinian films was held in Baghdad in 1973, and Baghdad also hosted the next two Palestinian film festivals, in 1976 and 1980.
 Mustafa Abu Ali was one of the early Palestinian film directors, and he helped found the Palestinian Cinema Association in Beirut in 1973.
 Only one dramatic movie was made during the period, namely Return to Haifa in 1982, an adaptation of a short novel by Ghassan Kanafani.